 “She wasn’t the brains of the operation,” said attorney William Gerace, who defended Hovanesian, at the time.
 “She was collateral.”

 A few years later, Terri lost her husband.
 Her life has been filled with hardships and loss.
 After her son was arrested, her nephew, Thaddeus Singleton III, was killed in a car crash.
 A few weeks later, Terri’s brother, Robert Valentine, was killed when he crashed his moped.

 Terri has worked as an administrative secretary at the South Side School in Bristol, Connecticut, for several years.

-4. His Mom Remarried Landscaper Jeffrey Cummings, Who Stabbed Her in the Face
+4. His Mom Remarried Landscaper Jeffrey Cummings, Who Was Accused of Stabbing in the Face

 Before her husband died, Terri may have already moved on from her marriage.
 According to Rolling Stone, Terri had been seeing landscaper Jeffrey Cummings, a man with a pretty sketchy past, behind her husband’s back.
 The two met through the family — Cummings was married to Dennis Hernandez’s niece, Tanya (she ended up remarrying the aforementioned Thaddeus Singleton III).